drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/05-github-pages-and-custom-domain/01-how-github-pages-builds-jekyll.md

 - How the legacy "GitHub Pages built-in" Jekyll build actually runs, and what it pins.
 - What the plugin safelist is and which gems are on it.
 - Why your Module 4 setup almost certainly already needs more than the safelist gives you.
-- How to recognise that you've outgrown the built-in build before it costs you a debugging afternoon.
+- How to recognize that you've outgrown the built-in build before it costs you a debugging afternoon.
 - The exit path: building yourself with GitHub Actions (Chapter 3) so plugin choice stops being a deploy concern.

 ## Concepts